What is a preliminary hearing?

 Depending on the seriousness of the charge, an accused person may either have their trial in the Ontario Court of Justice or the Ontario Superior Court of Justice.
 These are the two levels of trial court in Canada.

-Most Canadian criminal cases are conducted in the Ontario Court of Justice because the penalties they attract do not exceed eighteen months.
-If the Crown is proceeding by Indictment, in most cases, you are entitled to a preliminary hearing.
+Most Canadian criminal cases are conducted in the Ontario Court of Justice because the penalties they attract do not exceed two years less a day.
+If the Crown is proceeding by Indictment, in cases with maximum penalties of 14 years or more incarceration, you are entitled to a preliminary hearing.

 Summary Offences v.
 Indictable Offences

 All criminal matters are serious.
 There is, however, a spectrum or range of seriousness when assessing criminal charges.
 Summary matters or offences are those that are considered to be less serious.
 These less serious offences can still carry jail terms and negatively impact an accused person.
-For a straight summary matter, the maximum punishment is a incarceration is a term of up to six months or a fine of up to $5,000.
+For a straight summary matter, the maximum punishment is incarceration for up to six months or a fine of up to $5,000.
 For example, “causing a disturbance” is a simple summary offence.

 Certain summary offences are considered “super summary” offences.
-These offences carry maximum jail terms of up to eighteen months.
+These offences carry maximum jail terms of up to two years less a day.
 Examples of potential “super summary” offences are assault cause bodily harm and assault with a weapon.

 An increasing number of Criminal Code offences are considered hybrid offences.
 If an offence is a hybrid offence, the Crown Attorney is permitted to elect to prosecute the offence as a summary offence or as an indictable offence.
 There are a range of factors which will guide the Crown Attorney’s decision in this regard.
 If the Crown Attorney elects to proceed by indictment, the accused will normally have several choices regarding how their trial is conducted (except offences outlined in s.
 553 of the Criminal Code known as absolute jurisdiction offences).